Welcome to Zermatt Switzerland, The Matterhorn Sport Resort

 Snowboarding in Zermatt is the snow-surfer’s paradise.
 Starting from the Klein Matterhorn (12’550ft), you glide down the mountain to the glacier where you’ll get to show off your prowess at a number of snowboard parks and man-made half pipes.
 Seriously cool.
 Or you can just spend the day chilling out, surfing the slopes of Zermatt before you hit the clubs that night.
 You can rent your gear here too – the best equipment available and there’s also a snowboard school too.

-If you’re a walker there are approximately 40km of winter footpaths which are regulary cleared of snow for you to enjoy.
+If you’re a walker there are approximately 40km of winter footpaths which are regularly cleared of snow for you to enjoy...

 Summer in Zermatt @ the Matterhorn Sport Resort !

-Other summer things to do in Zermatt?
+Other summer things to do?
 There’s a golf course nearby.
 Mule rides through the village.
 You can go for a swim in a glacier-fed mountain lake or you can just lie down in a sun-filled meadow and breathe in the sweet, fresh air.

 Or if you want a really good hike, you can go climb the Matterhorn!
 You won’t get any closer to heaven than standing on the top of the most majestic mountain in the world.